KDL-umass/kdl-umass.github.io/publications.md

 <h1>Causal Modeling</h1>
 <ul>
 <li class="nobullet pub">A/B Testing in Networks with Adversarial Members &mdash; K. Clary and D. Jensen (2017).
-In: 13th International Workshop on Mining and Learning with Graphs at the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining. [<a href="http://www.mlgworkshop.org/2017/paper/MLG2017_paper_27.pdf">PDF</a>]
+In 13th International Workshop on Mining and Learning with Graphs at the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining. [<a href="http://www.mlgworkshop.org/2017/paper/MLG2017_paper_27.pdf">PDF</a>]
 </li>

 <li class="nobullet pub">Inferring network effects in relational data &mdash; D. Arbour, D. Garant, and D. Jensen (2016).
 In Proceedings of 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining. [<a href="http://auai.org/uai2015/proceedings/papers/86.pdf">PDF</a>]